 The Ocean Islands Trail offers lots of scenic waterfront views while meandering through five fabulous barrier islands along a 40-mile stretch of northeast Florida.
 Hop between Amelia Island, Big Talbot Island, Little Talbot Island, Fort George Island, and hop aboard the Mayport Ferry (connection to/from the fifth barrier island/Jacksonville’s beach communities).

 This coastal road trip makes island hopping easy!
+See Amelia Island Living’s TOP 10 list below, highlighting places to stop along the way.
 The route crosses marshland and waterways, over a few bridges (no tolls), plus one short ferry ride at Mayport (drive your vehicle onto ferry).

-Whether travelers drive from the south (Jacksonville) to Amelia Island or enjoys this road trip in reverse, this segment of the A1A Ocean Islands Trail features notable historic sites and beautiful beaches worth exploring.
+Whether travelers drive from the south (Jacksonville) to Amelia Island or enjoy this road trip in reverse, this segment of the A1A Ocean Islands Trail features notable historic sites and beautiful beaches worth exploring.

 Soon after departing the Mayport Ferry, heading north on Heckscher Drive, is the entrance to Kingsley Plantation on Fort George Island.
 Be sure to stop at the Kingsley Plantation, constructed in 1798, “the oldest planter’s residence still standing in Florida,” according to the National Park Service.
 Well worth a visit, Kingsley is a sensational riverfront property to see with fascinating history (plenty of informative signs explain history for self-guided tours).